Why Is a Baby Hearing Test Important For Your Child?

 In 2003, more than 85 percent of all newborns in the United States were screened for hearing loss.
 In fact, some 39 states have passed legislation requiring some form of hearing screening of newborns before they leave the hospital.
 This still leaves more than a million babies who are not screened for hearing loss before leaving the hospital.

-How Is Screening Done?
+How Is a Baby Hearing Test Done?

 Two tests are used to screen infants and newborns for hearing loss.
 They are: